kanekosh/Dymos_parallel_analysis/scaling_study/walltime_scaling.md

 **Speedup plot for `num_segments = 40` on my workstation**
 ![Speed up (num_segments = 40) on workstation](https://github.com/kanekosh/Dymos_parallel_analysis/blob/main/scaling_study/figs/speedup_Nseg40.jpg?raw=true)

-## 2. Scaling results on a HPC cluster (Stampede2 SKX node)
+## 2. Scaling results on an HPC cluster (Stampede2 SKX node)

 I ran the same strong scaling study on a Stampede2 SKX node.
-I only used single node, which has 48 processors and 192 GB RAM.
+I only used a single node, which has 48 processors and 192 GB RAM.

 The scaling is much better on Stampede than on my workstation.
 For the `num_segments=40` case with 40 processors, it ran out of memory during `prob.setup()`, therefore I could not measure the wall time.